 Based on a comparison and discussion of respective research methodologies, disciplinary fields and collections, Pompei@Madre.
 Materia Archeologica consists in studying the potential multiple relationships between archaeological heritage and artistic research, creating a dialogue between extraordinary but little-known and rarely displayed archaeological material from Pompeii and modern and contemporary artworks.

-The project is co-produced by Madre of Naples with the Parco Archeologico di Pompei.
-For Madre the exhibition Pompei@Madre.
-Materia Archeologica (third floor) has been organised, based on the line of action Produzioni (Mostre), with POC funding (PIANO OPERATIVO COMPLEMENTARE) provided by the Regione Campania, while the exhibition Pompei@Madre.
-Materia Archeologica: The Collections (entrance and first floor) has been organised as part of the project Itinerari del Contemporaneo-Confronti, entirely using POC funding (PIANO OPERATIVO COMPLEMENTARE) provided by Regione Campania.
-For Madre the exhibitions have been implemented by SCABEC Spa, a cultural heritage company based in Campania, which oversees all the organisational aspects.
+The project is co-produced by MADRE of Naples with the Parco Archeologico di Pompei.
+For MADRE Museum, the exhibition Pompei@Madre.
+Materia Archeologica (as part of the project Prosecuzione e consolidamento del museo MADRE) and the exhibition Pompei@Madre.
+Materia Archeologica: The Collections (as part of the project Itinerari del Contemporaneo-Confronti) have been organised entirely using POC funding (PROGRAMMA OPERATIVO COMPLEMENTARE) provided by Regione Campania and have been implemented by SCABEC SpA, a cultural heritage company based in Campania, which oversees all the organisational aspects.

 The catalogue of the exhibition is published by Electa, which supports as technical sponsor the entire editorial project.
 The scientific publishing includes texts by Luigi Gallo, Massimo Osanna, Andrea Viliani, together with a visual essay with images and informations of all the artworks, the manufacts and the documents on display.